Kylie Jenner Flashes Underboob After NSFW Bathroom Selfie And Tyga Annoyed At Travis Scott

-Kylie Jenner loves to post selfies on Instagram and this time around she didn’t hold back when she posted a picture that showed off her under boob.
+Kylie Jenner loves to post selfies on Instagram, and this time around she didn’t hold back when she posted a picture that showed off her underboob.

-This is only one of the few NSFW pictures the Keeping Up with the Kardashians star has been posting lately.
+This is only one of the few NSFW pictures the Keeping Up With the Kardashians star has been posting lately.
 Just a day ago, Kylie Jenner posted a very revealing picture of herself in a bathroom.
 She was wearing a white bodysuit.

 It’s hard to say if this is just a coincidence, given that Kylie Jenner recently broke up with her boyfriend Tyga.
 She was also seen with Travis Scott at Coachella.

-Also, Tyga wants Khloe Kardashian’s help just so he can patch up with Kylie.
+Also, Tyga wants Khloe Kardashian’s help just so he can patch things up with Kylie.
 He knows that Khloe Kardashian is the only person who can help him.
 Looks like Tyga is already feeling jealous of their relationship.

 “Tyga’s sick of hearing about Kylie and Travis being together.
 Like, it’s annoying and he’s had enough.
-He knows that the one person in her family whose always supported his relationship with Kylie since day one has been Khloe and he’s in her ear!
+He knows that the one person in her family whose [sic] always supported his relationship with Kylie since day one has been Khloe and he’s in her ear!
 He’s basically hating on Travis, telling Khloe he ain’t no good for Kylie.
 He’s been going hard too, telling Khloe he’s a player who’s going to use Kylie,” a source tells HollywoodLife.com exclusively.

 But the truth of the matter is that Tyga is threatened by Travis.
 Of course, it has something to do with how successful Travis is.

-“Tyga‘s beginning to feel quite threatened by Travis and for the first time ever thinks he could end up loosing Kylie,” a source close to Tyga tells HollywoodLife.com.
+“Tyga‘s beginning to feel quite threatened by Travis and for the first time ever thinks he could end up loosing [sic] Kylie,” a source close to Tyga tells HollywoodLife.com.

 Travis is doing really doing well in music and has a lot of opportunities lined up.

 “Travis is winning at life!
 He’s on a successful tour, he’s killing the rap game and every time he turns around he’s being offered a new opportunity of sorts.”

 And Tyga’s jealousy extends from the fact that Travis Scott is way better than he is and that’s what irks Tyga.
 “It’s been a while since Tyga’s seen that type of action and the more he thinks of it, the more Travis sounds like the perfect dude for Kylie,” the source adds.
 “That’s the type of sh** the Kardashian/Jenner girls look for in a man and Travis has it all and that irks T.”

-The sources went on to say that the Keeping Up with the Kardashians loves how successful Travis Scott is.
+The sources went on to say that the Keeping Up With the Kardashians star loves how successful Travis Scott is.
 “She’s super turned on by how successful he is,” another source close to Kylie told HollywoodLife.com.

 Of course, she is aware how much more successful Travis is compared to Tyga.
 “She feels he’s much more on her level than Tyga was, so she definitely likes that.
 All her friends definitely think something could develop between them, but it’s still early days right now.”
 Looks like Travis is the perfect Kardashian/Jenner man.